Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 A recommended Rustoleum paint that is safe for bird cages would be the Rust-Oleum 327909 American Accents Spray Paint.

-Check it out if you are more inclined towards using spray paint instead!
+Check it out if you are more inclined toward using spray paint instead!

 6) Can You Spray Paint a Bird Cage?

-Bird cages can be spray painted but they need to be given enough time to cure and dry for 1 week before allowing birds to inhabit them.
-The Rustoleum 2x Ultra Cover Paint + Primer Spray is safe and suitable for spraying on bird cages.
-Bird cages must be spray painted outdoors and not indoors due to its fumes.
+Bird cages can be spray painted, but they need to be given enough time to cure and dry for one week before allowing birds to inhabit them.
+The Rustoleum 2x Ultra Cover Paint + Primer Spray is safe and suitable for spraying.
+They must be spray painted outdoors and not indoors due to their fumes.

-• You’ll need lots of outdoors space (enough ventilation for aerosol to disperse)
+• You’ll need lots of outdoor space (enough ventilation for aerosol to disperse)

-• You’ll need lots of cardboard boxes to protect the surround furniture from the paint
+• You’ll need lots of cardboard boxes to protect the surrounding furniture from the paint

 • Your fingers will experience some finger fatigue from squeezing the nozzle too much